SUPER PhD projects starting in October 2021

 The SUPER remit supports the holistic study of the ecological dynamics of systems from headland rivers and catchments through lowland regions and riparian systems to estuarine and coastal waters and marine ecosystems.

-We are grateful to The INSITE Programme, Scottish Aquaculture Innovation Centre, Scottish Natural Heritage (soon to be Nature.Scot), Marine Scotland Science, and the Marine Management Organisation who have all provided outline project areas suggestions.
+We are grateful to The INSITE Programme, Scottish Aquaculture Innovation Centre, Nature.Scot, Marine Scotland Science, and the Marine Management Organisation who all provided outline project areas suggestions.